grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 ```
 ## Grafana Loki

 [Grafana Loki][] is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.
-Similar to Prometheus, to send from OTLP to Loki, we will do a passthrough from the [otelcol.exporter.loki] component to [loki.write] component.
+Similar to Prometheus, to send from OTLP to Loki, we will do a passthrough from the[otelcol.exporter.loki](ref:otelcol.exporter.loki) component to[loki.write](ref:loki.write) component.

 ```river
 otelcol.exporter.loki "default" {